Zhanghanwen-1/Flask-Vue-Echarts-Mysql/README.md

 # Flask-Vue-Echarts-Mysql
-Aquaculture management system, data display better in main, with maps in Branch
+Aquaculture management system, data display better in master, with maps in main